SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Use blue or black ink only.
 Do not use white-out, cross things out, or make corrections.
 Any alterations can void the title and force you to apply for a duplicate.

 For vehicles model year 2011 or newer, you must also provide an odometer disclosure.
-This is a section on the title itself or a separate form you pick up at a vehicle licensing office.
-The odometer disclosure form is on tamper-proof paper and cannot be downloaded online.
-Vehicles model year 2010 and older are exempt from odometer disclosure.
+The disclosure is built into the title for newer vehicles; a separate odometer disclosure form is available at any vehicle licensing office (not downloadable).
+Vehicles model year 2010 and older are exempt from odometer disclosure under federal law’s 20-year rule.

 If two people are listed on the title connected by “AND,” both sellers must sign.
 If the title uses “OR,” either owner can sign alone.

-Once you’ve signed and handed over the title, the buyer takes it to a vehicle licensing office along with the Bill of Sale, a completed Vehicle Title Application (Form TD-420-001), proof of insurance, and payment for the title fee.
+Once you’ve signed and handed over the title, the buyer takes it to a vehicle licensing office along with the Bill of Sale, proof of insurance, and payment for the title fee to register the car in their name.
 The buyer must do this within 15 days of purchase.

-Washington requires a Bill of Sale for private vehicle sales when the sale price and date are not included on the title itself.
+A Bill of Sale is required when the sale price and date are not on the title.
 In practice, you should always complete one.

 Both you and the buyer sign and date the form.
 Keep a copy for your records.
-The Bill of Sale does not need to be notarized in Washington.
+Notarization for the Bill of Sale is not required in Washington.

 Learn more: What is Bill of Sale for a Car?
 (Seller Guide + Templates)